cattsmall/SwitchButtons/README.md

 1. Get jQuery

-2. Add switchbuttons.js to your main JavaScript file or folder; link JavaScript before the </body> tag
+2. Add switchbuttons.js to your main JavaScript file or folder; link JavaScript before the closing body tag

 3. Add switchbutton.css to your main CSS file or folder